Skyline Trail For Mountain Biking

 Access to the south trailhead is from the west side of Pineview Reservoir 1.5 miles from the Dam.
 The trailhead is near the Port Boat Ramp on the northeast side of Pineview Reservoir.
 There are drinking fountains, parking areas and restrooms.
 There is a good fresh water spring about half way along the trail.

-Overall, Skyline Trail is the 19th most popular mountain bike trail of all 74 mountain biking rides in Utah.
+Overall, Skyline Trail is the 20th most popular mountain bike trail of all 73 mountain biking rides in Utah.
+Several of the better mountain bike trails are nearby Skyline Trail including Bonneville Shoreline Trail and Lily Lake Trail System.